Great Stuff for Me and Maybe You. The complete list of gear and clothing for my life in 2018

 LG OLED55B6P SmartTV* purchased for the family movie night and other group activities that use a screen.
 I would be content using the screen on my laptop or even iPhone for the occational video streaming I watch.
 That said, the picture quality is amazing and the webOS based controls work well.

 Westone 5ES custom In-ear-monitors (IEM) with excellent sound quality and comfortable enough to wear on 14 hour flights.
 They reduce noise by 35db which makes travel much less fatiguing for me while being much smaller and having better sound quality than active noise canceling headphones.
-I got them well below retail, otherwise I would still be using a cheaper universal IEM such as the etymotics hf3.
 Stored in a medium size HumanGear GoTubb with adapters.

 Sennheiser HD800 Headphones* for when I want very high quality sound and don’t want to bother others too much (sound does leak).
-These are the second best sounding pair of headphones I have ever used, at 1/3 the cost of the best (Stax SR-009) and 1/5 the cost of similar quality speakers.
-They are best driven by high priced amplifiers such as the Headamp GSXmk2, but the HD800 can sounds great driven by reasonably priced components.
-I have written about other headphones.
+These are the second best sounding pair of headphones I have ever used, at 1/3 the cost of the best (Stax SR-009).
+I have a headphones post with additional information.

 Chord Mojo DAC* offers a nice design, good quality sound, good price / performance ratio, portability, has enough power to happily drive Sennheiser HD 800, and has an internal battery which enables it be driven via USB from phones and portable DAPs.
 I have written about other DACs.